top of page

 All Posts

-Is my Child's snoring normal?
 Many parents hear their child snore and assume it is harmless, especially during a cold or allergy season.
 Sometimes that is true.
-But regular snoring in children can also be a sign that something is blocking airflow during sleep, such as enlarged tonsils or adenoids.
-Pediatric sleep-disordered breathing can range from frequent loud snoring to obstructive sleep apnea, which means breathing is partially or repeatedly blocked during sleep.
-Snoring
+But consistent snoring in children can also be a sign that something is blocking airflow during sleep, such as enlarged tonsils or adenoid tissue.
+Pediatric sleep-disordered breathing can range from frequent loud snoring to obstructive sleep apnea, which means breathing is partially or completely blocked during sleep.
+Snoring happens when airflow

 Kathy Chauvin